David Oyedepo: Christian Ministry

-Agency (WMA); the global missionary arm of the church's operations, Dominion Publishing House; the publishing arm of the church, Covenant University, and the Social Development Missions projects - made up of hospitals, maternity homes, schools, etc.
+Agency (WMA); the global missionary arm of the church's operations, Dominion Publishing House; the publishing arm of the church, Covenant University, and the Social Development Missions projects – made up of hospitals, maternity homes, schools, etc.

 Oyedepo has criticised corruption in Africa as a whole and poor leadership in government.

-He is also a critic of Nigeria's current President Muhammadu Buhari.
+He was also a critic of Nigeria's former president Muhammadu Buhari.

 Book publishing

-Oyedepo's church operates its own publishing house, called Dominion Publishing House (DPH), commissioned on December 5, 1992, which has published over 70 Christian, inspirational and motivational books, mini-books, magazines and other resources.
+Oyedepo's church operates its own publishing house called Dominion Publishing House (DPH), commissioned on 5 December 1992, which has published over 70 Christian, inspirational and motivational books, mini-books, magazines and other resources.